-The following is a general outline of the course, and it is subject to change at the discretion of your instructor.
+The following is a general outline of the course, and it is subject to change at the discretion of the course coordinator.
 Any changes will be announced on Carmen and shared via email.
-Assignments are always due at 11:55 p.m. on either Fridays or Sundays, with the exception of Homework 12.
+Assignments are always due at 11:55 p.m. on either Fridays or Sundays, with the exception of Homework 14.